-The Close Encounters in War journal is a new independent and peer-reviewed journal aimed at studying war as a human experience, through interdisciplinary and multidisciplinary approaches.
+The Close Encounters in War journal is an independent, open-access and peer-reviewed journal aimed at studying war as a human experience, through interdisciplinary and multidisciplinary approaches.
 The journal studies how war affects the sphere of human relations, which can occur in a number of ways, through direct experience but also through indirect – intellectual – experience.
 When war is experienced indirectly, language becomes the medium through which people encounter war, for example through literature, journalism, politics or science.
 Close Encounters in War seeks to explore the condition, meaning and aftermath of both direct and indirect encounters with war and conflict.

 War is a cultural phenomenon which at the beginning of the third millennium represents both an urgent issue that could potentially put the survival of humanity at stake, and also one of the most ancient and deeply rooted aspects of human cultural evolution.
 It is therefore fundamental to investigate the meaning of wars and conflicts for our civilizations, by reflecting on our experiences as human beings.